Central Oregon Wildfire Updates

 InciWeb – details for large fires, contact info & latest evacuation/closures.

 The Red Cross’ Safe and Well program continues to be an excellent way to find and connect with displaced family members. https://safeandwell.communityos.org/cms/index.php

-You will be among the first to know the latest fire updates.
-Be sure to use your Black Butte Ranch physical address, and include local and cell phone numbers.
+Sign up for Deschutes County Emergency Text Alerts.
+You will be among the first to know the latest emergency updates and evacuation notifications.
+Be sure to use your Black Butte Ranch street address, and include local and cell phone numbers.